awsdocs/amazon-eks-user-guide/doc_source/what-is-eks.md

 1. Deploy and manage applications on your Amazon EKS cluster the same way that you would with any other Kubernetes environment\.

-For more information about creating your required resources and your first Amazon EKS cluster, see [Getting Started with Amazon EKS](getting-started.md)\.
+For more information about creating your required resources and your first Amazon EKS cluster, see [Getting started with Amazon EKS](getting-started.md)\.